edgio-docs/edgio-docs/guides/prefetching.md

 By default, {{ PRODUCT_NAME }} will only serve prefetch requests from the edge cache.
 If a request cannot be served from the cache, a 412 status is returned.
 This protects your origin servers from additional traffic associated with prefetching.
 If you're seeing a surprisingly high number of 412s in your logs:

 1. Ensure that the URLs you're prefetching match exactly those that are fetched during page navigation.
-Prefetch URLs will have `?xdn_prefetch=1` whereas the URLs associated with page navigation won't.
+Prefetch URLs will have `?{{ COOKIE_PREFIX }}_prefetch=1` whereas the URLs associated with page navigation won't.
 That's ok.
-The `xdn_*` query parameters are automatically excluded from the cache key.
+The `{{ COOKIE_PREFIX }}_*` query parameters are automatically excluded from the cache key.
 Just ensure that there are no other differences.
 2. Ensure that `cache` settings have stale-while-revalidate enabled.
 For example:

 ```js